 By Amy Willis

-This week, EconTalk host Russ Roberts sat down with Cornell’s Robert Frank to discuss his new book, Success and Luck: Good Fortune and the Myth of Meritocracy.
+This episode, EconTalk host Russ Roberts sat down with Cornell’s Robert Frank to discuss his new book, Success and Luck: Good Fortune and the Myth of Meritocracy.
 As in past episodes with Frank as a guest, it was a spirited conversation, with several good-natured points of disagreement.

 So where do you stand?
 Is luck responsible for a larger share of our success than we’re willing to admit?
 Or is luck, as Branch Rickey said, merely “the residue of design” of the result of good old-fashioned effort?